TitiFix/Geneweb2/docs/ged/Ged.XREF_FAM.md

 ﻿# XREF:FAM
 ## Abstract
-A pointer to, or a cross-reference identifier of, a fam_record.
+A pointer to, or a cross-reference identifier of, a FAMILY_RECORD.

 ## GEDCOM syntax and proprietary extensions